RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 3. Right-click **Rocket Enterprise Servers** and select **Add Directory Server**.
 This opens the Rocket Directory Server window.

-4. Ensure that Host name is `localhost` and the Port number is `86`.
+4. Ensure that the host name is `localhost` and the port number is `86`.

 To import the definition of the Bankdemo logical server (LSER) in Enterprise Server: